Rooming accommodation - Resident checklist for starting a tenancy

 • a receipt for any bond money paid.
 If you pay a bond to your provider/manager, they need to lodge your bond with the RTA who will let you know they have received it and hold it until you move out.
 If you prefer, you can lodge your bond to the RTA directly

 • a copy of the Condition report – Rooming accommodation (Form R1) if you paid a rental bond.
-You will need to fill out the report, sign it and return to the provider/manager within 7 days of the start of your tenancy.
+You will need to fill out the report, sign it and return to the provider/manager within seven days of the start of your tenancy.
 You should take photos of the room to support your notes in the report to outline any damage.
 For example, take photos of any marks on the wall, stains on the floor or dents in the furniture.
 Keep a copy of the signed report for your records.

 Reminder: Keep your copy of these documents in a safe place.
-You may need them in the future if you and the
+You may need them in the future if you and the provider/manager disagree about something.

 For more information on the next stages of a tenancy, read the Rooming accommodation ‒ Resident checklist for during and ending a tenancy.